Wedding Photographer at Hampton Court House

 Q. WHY GET MARRIED AT HAMPTON COURT HOUSE?

-From your ceremony in the Victorian peace of the Main Hall to your reception in the Conservatory and Patio Garden, a Hampton Court House wedding will be very a stunning occasion.
+From your ceremony in the Victorian peace of the Main Hall to your reception in the Conservatory and Patio Garden, a Hampton Court House wedding will be stunning.
 Look through my page on the venue to see many photos of every space used throughout a wedding day.

 Q. HOW LONG BEFORE OUR WEDDING CEREMONY CAN WE GAIN ACCESS TO THE HOUSE TO PREPARE?

-A. Guests are allowed an hour or more to arrive, and there are rooms for the bride and groom to get ready in.
-Time is never a problem at this venue, but do communicate any wishes and requests to Venue Manager, Dee.
+A. Guests are allowed an hour or more to arrive, and there are rooms for the bride and groom to get ready.
+Time is never a problem at this venue, but do communicate any wishes and requests to the venue.

 Q. IS PHOTOGRAPHY ALLOWED OF OUR WEDDING CEREMONY AND VOWS?

 A. The London Borough of Richmond-upon-Thames registrars are very relaxed and ‘photographer-friendly’ – believe me, some are not!
 They are happy for your official photographer to move around during the ceremony to take the best shots.
-They even allow photography of the marriage register signing.
-There has to be a balance, and your photographer should also be discreet and unobtrusive.
+They even allow photography of the marriage schedule signing.
+There must be a balance, and your photographer should be discreet and unobtrusive.
 I always try to balance this with getting ‘the shot’ in my approach.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A NICE SEQUENCE OF PHOTOS?